rbctmz/b24-mcp/README.md

 - All prompt texts, tool descriptions, and ready-made payloads are stored in `mcp_server/app/docs/prompts_ru.md`.
 When the file is changed, the server automatically picks up new instructions without code modifications.
 - The `initialize` response contains `structuredInstructions` and `instructionNotes` with examples: how to get fresh leads (`order = {"DATE_MODIFY": "DESC"}`) and how to set date ranges via `>=DATE_CREATE`, `<=DATE_CREATE`.
 - MCP tools return `structuredContent` with the full Bitrix24 response and warnings.
-If no date range is provided, any tool (`getDeals`, `getLeads`, `getContacts`, `getUsers`, `getTasks`) adds a message, recommended filters, and `suggestedFix`, allowing fastmcp/SGR to automatically retry the request.
+If no date range is provided, any list tool (`getDeals`, `getLeads`, `getContacts`, `getUsers`, `getTasks`, `getCompanies`) adds a message, recommended filters, and `suggestedFix`, allowing fastmcp/SGR to automatically retry the request.
 - The `bitrix24_leads_guide` resource provides a cheat sheet with typical scenarios (fresh leads, today's selection, status filter) and rules for combining filters.
 - The `prompts_ru.md` structure provides for localization: for a new locale, it is enough to add a `prompts_<locale>.md` file and update the settings.